What is The Brown Bookshelf?

 How will the 28 Days Later authors and illustrators be selected?

-When will you announce those selected?
+When will you announce the individuals selected?

 How many slots are available for the open submissions?

 This is at the discretion of The Brown Bookshelf.

 Will you notify authors if they are not selected for 28 Days Later?